nikakhachi/staker-custom/README.md

 1. Clone this repository to your local machine.
 2. Run `forge install`.
+3. Run `forge build`.
+4. Run `forge test`.

-3. Run `forge test` (this will also automatically compile the contracts).
+OR, you can just run `forge test`, which will automatically install dependencies and compile the contracts.

 ## Deploying